Wake Up Call

 "The power point information regarding specific drug identification and characteristics is priceless.
 Paired with bedroom, this presentation is perfectly informative!" - Parent

-This is a life-size exhibit of a teen’s bedroom with more than 20 “red flags” that can signal drug or alcohol use.
-The bedroom identifies spots where teens may hide drugs, household items that can be used as drug paraphernalia and ways teens try to cover up drug and alcohol use.
+Wake Up Call is a three-part drug and alcohol prevention presentation.
+The first part of the presentation focuses on current trends such as vaping, marijuana, alcohol and prescription pills.
+Next, attendees are walked through a life-size teen bedroom with more than 20 “red flags” that can signal drug or alcohol use.
+The bedroom identifies spots where drugs can be hidden, household items that can be used as drug paraphernalia and ways teens try to cover up drug and alcohol use.
+Lastly, attendees will learn practical prevention strategies to prevent substance abuse and where to go for help if they are concerned.

-The goal of this presentation is to educate parents and other adults who are influential in the lives of youth so they know what seemingly innocent items can actually be an indication of substance abuse.
+Our goal is to educate parents, teachers, community members and other adults who are influential in the lives of youth so they know what seemingly innocent items can actually be an indication of substance abuse.

 Sandi's personal experience with her son, Tyler's addiction and her passion for helping others led her to leave her career in banking to start Your Choice to Live, Inc. Your Choice is a drug and alcohol abuse prevention, education and awareness program for students, parents and communities.